IBM/cpdctl/README_command_reference.md

 `--hardware-specification` (<a href="#cli-referenced-specification-example-schema-environment">`ReferencedSpecification`</a>)
 :   A pointer to a sub-specification that was defined elsewhere.
 Required.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--hardware-specification=@path/to/file.json`.

 `--name` (string)
 :   Name of the environment.
 Required.

 `--software-specification` (<a href="#cli-referenced-specification-example-schema-environment">`ReferencedSpecification`</a>)
 :   A pointer to a sub-specification that was defined elsewhere.
 Required.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--software-specification=@path/to/file.json`.

 `--type` (string)
 :   Type of the environment.
 Required.